 For on-the-go teams to share messages, calls, and contacts

 The telephone has influenced all aspects of our lives, from relationships to commerce, healthcare to education and public administration.
-With smartphones, business phones, and even the internet-led second phone line app for business, the future looks exciting for this marvellous machine.
+With smartphones, business phones and even the internet-led second phone numbers for business, the future looks exciting for this marvellous machine.

 But before we get to what the future holds, let’s understand how it all started.

 Who invented the telephone is a hotly debated question.
 The idea for the telephone emerged as various individuals tried to improve the electrical telegraph.
 Englishman Francis Ronalds built the first telegraph in 1816.
-In fewer than six decades, Alexander Graham Bell had invented the first functional telephone.
+Fewer than six decades later, Alexander Graham Bell invented the first functional telephone.